ExplainedRE/website/content/posts/flare-on 7 - Rabbithole/index.md

 1. One or more of the keys have binary blobs as values - **probable**
 2. Similar to many "file-less" stages in malware, a script of some kind (Javascript, VBScript, Powershell, batch, ...) will be written to the registry - **probable**
 3. This is not, or partially not, a real registry hive, but a hoax - **unlikely**
-4. We will need to go over a list of recently opened file and search for clues - **unlikely**
+4. We will need to go over a list of recently opened files and search for clues - **unlikely**
 5. We will need to look for recently accessed network locations (like URLs, IPs, ...) to download the challenge - **unlikely**

 These are only some of the ideas we had on our minds, and to test our theories against the file, we need to explore it and extract valuable data out of it.